Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/Elasticsearch.md

 - `ElasticIndexManagerExtensions`: Adds extension methods for the `ElasticIndexManager` like `DeleteAllIndexesAsync`.
 - `ResponseExtensions`: Adds extension methods for handling response objects from the `IElasticClient` like `ThrowIfFailed`.
-- `ConfigurationExtensions`: Adds extension methods for configuration like `CreateElasticClient`.
+- `ConfigurationExtensions`: Adds extension methods for configuration like `CreateElasticsearchClient`.